minhquang19/contactMail/README.md

-##Contact Us Form Package
+## General info

-# This will send email to admin and save contact query in DataBase
+This will send email to admin and save contact query in DataBase

-##Installation
+## Installation
 ```
 composer require minhquang/contact
 ```